 Our Large, Sustainable Kiln-Dried Hardwood Logs Burn Hotter and Cleaner Due To Their Low Moisture Content

-Our 1.2m3 bulk bag contains the equivalent amount of logs as 36 small nets or bags.
-High quality and ready to burn, our kiln-dried firewood logs are suitable for use with open fires and fire pits, as well as stoves, pizza ovens and similar appliances.
+Our 1.2m3 bulk bag contains high quality and ready to burn kiln-dried firewood logs.
+These are suitable for use with open fires and fire pits, as well as stoves, pizza ovens and similar appliances.
 They can also safely fuel DEFRA-approved stoves to be used in a smoke control area.
 Each 35 cm log provides an intense output of heat for longer, meaning you need fewer logs than you otherwise would.

 Bulk Firewood Delivery Available, Containing All British Kiln-Dried Hardwood Logs

 The firewood deliveries are strapped securely to pallets, for safe delivery of bulk quantities.
 They are also ready to burn immediately and suitable to fuel any wood-burning appliance – just be sure not to store them in the delivery bags.
 To preserve their quality, stack them in a log store or shed.
 Four boxes of kiln-dried kindling and a box of 50 Flamers natural firelighters are necessary to utilise this quantity of kiln-dried logs.